-Twitter finds its AI tends to crop out Black people, men from photos
+Twitter finds its AI tends to crop out black people, men from photos

-Twitter Inc's image-cropping algorithm has a problematic bias toward excluding Black people and men, the company said in new research on Wednesday, adding that "how to crop an image is a decision best made by people."

-REUTERS: Twitter Inc's image-cropping algorithm has a problematic bias toward excluding Black people and men, the company said in new research on Wednesday, adding that "how to crop an image is a decision best made by people."
+LONDON: Twitter's image-cropping algorithm has a problematic bias toward excluding black people and men, the company said in new research on Wednesday, adding that "how to crop an image is a decision best made by people."

-It found an 8per cent difference from demographic parity in favor of women, and a 4per cent favor toward white individuals.
+It found an 8 per cent difference from demographic parity in favour of women, and a 4 per cent favour toward white individuals.

-The paper cited several possible reasons, including issues with image backgrounds and eye color, but said none were an excuse.
+The paper cited several possible reasons, including issues with image backgrounds and eye colour, but said none were an excuse.

 "Machine learning based cropping is fundamentally flawed because it removes user agency and restricts user's expression of their own identity and values, instead imposing a normative gaze about which part of the image is considered the most interesting," the researchers wrote.